 Lastly, a party can apply to the Supreme Court for an order to withdraw a caveat.
 The party must lodge the application with the court together with a request form (form 11R from LPI).
 This option is considered best if the need to remove the caveat is urgent, or where a party expects disagreement from the caveator.
 The caveator bears the burden to establish a caveatable interest and reasonable cause (i.e. an interest in the land).

 Deciding on the process to remove a caveat will depend on the circumstance of your case.
-As the registered proprietor of the land, you should keep in mind the following:
+As the registered proprietor of the land, you should keep in mind where:

-If you have any questions or need assistance removing a caveat lodged on your property, get in touch with our leasing lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions or need assistance removing a caveat lodged on your property, get in touch with LegalVision’s leasing lawyers on 1300 544 755 or fill out the form on this page.